Help Center

 Usage Example

-Secondly, I proceeded to a post and filled the repeater fields with the content.
+Secondly, we proceeded to a post and filled the repeater fields with the content.

 filled repeater fields

-Thirdly, I went to the JetEngine > Query Builder tab and created a new query with the “Repeater Query” type.
+Thirdly, we went to the WordPress Dashboard > JetEngine > Query Builder tab and created a new query with the “Repeater Query” Query Type.

 repeater query settings

-I want to display only the staff members with three or more years of work experience, so I hit the “Add New” button in the Query Arguments section.
+We want to display only the staff members with three or more years of work experience, so we hit the “Add new” button in the Query Arguments section.

-In the Field key/name field, I entered the Number meta field name, selected the “Greater than (>)” option from the Compare selector, entered the “2” Value, and picked the “Numeric” Type.
+In the Field key/name field, we entered the Number meta field name, selected the “Greater or equal (>)” option from the Compare selector, entered the “3” Value, and picked the “Numeric” Type.

-After that, I pushed the “Update Query” button to save changes.
+After that, we pushed the “Update Query” button to save changes.

-Fourthly, I headed to JetEngine > Listings and clicked the “Add New” button.
-In the Setup Listing Item pop-up, I chose the “Query Builder” Listing Source, the recently created Query name for the repeater, entered the Listing item name, and picked the Listing view (you can choose either “Elementor” or “Blocks (Gutenberg) editor).
+Fourthly, we headed to WordPress Dashboard > JetEngine > Listings/Components and clicked the “Add New Item” button.
+In the Setup Listing Item pop-up, we chose the “Query Builder” Listing Source, the recently created Query name for the repeater, entered the Listing item name, and picked the Listing view.

-Then, I hit the “Create Listing Item” button.
+Then, we hit the “Create Listing Item” button.

-Be aware that you need to use the Filter field output option for some field types.
-For example, I chose the “Get Image by ID” Callback for the Media meta field.
-Learn more in the Filter Field Output Overview.
+Also, note that you need to use the Filter field output option for some field types.
+For example, we chose the “Get Image by ID” Callback for the “Media” meta field.
+Learn more in the Filter Field Output Overview

 Also, you can use the Customize field output option.

-When I finished, I hit the “Update” button.
+When we finished, we hit the “Update” button.

 Warning